-Senior Instructor General Studies, Part-time B.A., Houghton College Certificate of Secondary Education, Siena College M.A., University at Albany - State University of New York
+Instructor General Studies, Part-time A.A., Hudson Valley Community College B.A., University of Idaho M.A., College of St. Rose.

 Meghan Vian

 Instructor General Studies, Part-time B.A., University at Buffalo - State University of New York M.S.
 Ed., Long Island University